chef-boneyard/chef-web-docs-2016/release_chef_11-6/source/index.rst

 The Community
 =====================================================
+.. include:: ../../includes_community/includes_community.rst

-.. include:: ../../includes_chef/includes_chef_index_community.rst
+.. include:: ../../includes_community/includes_community_read.rst

+See `this page <https://docs.chef.io/community.html>`__ for more about the awesome |chef| community!

 The Workstation
 =====================================================
 **The Basics:** :doc:`About the Workstation </chef_overview_workstation>` | :doc:`The chef-repo </essentials_repository>` | :doc:`Knife </knife>` | :doc:`Debug Recipes </chef_shell>`